bl4de/research/npm-static-servers-most-common-issues/npm-static-servers-most-common-issues.md

 ## HTML Injection and XSS issues in displayed content

-In the last example with **serve** module, an user was able to see the content of directory in the browser.
+In the last example of Path Traversal vulnerability in **serve** module, an user was able to see the content of directory in the browser.
 This is not always the case (many static server modules does not expose directory listings), however, in some modules which provide this type of functionality, another problem is quite common.

 As any other output displayed in browser, directory listings contains HTML code, mostly built as concatenated string contains HTML tags and directory and files attributes to display them to the users.